junlapong/mq-ssl-tls-connector/README.md

 If you wish to contribute to this package, please read `CLA.md` for the IBM Contributor License Agreement.

-## Overview
+## Scenario
 The following scenario will be used for detailing the steps on enabling SSL support.
-The diagram above shows App1, a sample Java application running in a non-IBM JVM instance which uses MQ Client libraries to connect to MQ queue manager.
+The diagram shows App1, a sample Java application running in a non-IBM JVM instance which uses MQ Client libraries to connect to MQ queue manager.

 The queue manager is enabled for SSL connections and a channel APP1.SVRCONN is defined with SSL authentication.
 This server-connection channel is used by APP1 to connect to the MQ Queue Manager.